Welcome to the Claims Center for Policyholders

 Talk with TWIA — We Will Work with You

 Please contact TWIA if you believe our claim assessment is not enough to repair or replace damage to your covered property.
-We will work with you to address any needs you have and try to provide a timely resolution.
-We will also try to help you avoid incurring any out-of-pocket or additional costs.
+We will work with you to address any needs you have and attempt to provide a timely resolution.
+We will also attempt to help you avoid incurring any out-of-pocket or additional costs.
 Contact TWIA so we may consider any new information that could support supplemental (additional) payments.
 Learn more about supplemental payments.

 Appraisal

 Appraisal is a formal process to handle disputes about the amount TWIA will pay for your claim.
-Unless otherwise stated by TWIA or the Texas Department of Insurance (TDI), the deadline to request appraisal on the actual cash value amount of your claim (i.e., the covered item’s current market value, used to determine your first claim payment amount) is 60 days from the date you receive your notice letter.
+Unless otherwise stated by TWIA or the Texas Department of Insurance, the deadline to request appraisal on the actual cash value amount of your claim (i.e., the covered item’s current market value, used to determine your first claim payment amount) is 60 days from the date you receive your notice letter.
 If you have replacement cost coverage, you will have additional time to request appraisal.
 That timeline will be included in your notice letter.

 Disputes Regarding Denied Claims

 If you wish to dispute TWIA’s decision to partially or fully deny coverage for your claim, you must provide notification that you intend to bring suit against TWIA.
 You have two years after receipt of a claim decision to notify TWIA of a coverage dispute.
-If you miss the two year deadline, you waive the right to contest TWIA’s denial of the claim, and are barred from bringing a lawsuit concerning denial of coverage.
+If you miss the two-year deadline, you waive the right to contest TWIA’s denial of the claim, and are barred from bringing a lawsuit concerning denial of coverage.

 As a prerequisite to filing suit, TWIA has the option of requiring you, the policyholder, to submit the dispute to Alternative Dispute Resolution (ADR).
 Mediation is the primary form of dispute resolution utilized by TWIA.
 ADR must be completed no later than 60 days after TWIA requests ADR, unless the period is extended by mutual agreement or by rule of the Commissioner of Insurance.
 If ADR is not completed, or if you are not satisfied after the ADR, you may bring a lawsuit in a district court no later than two years after the date you received TWIA’s decision regarding the claim.
 All costs and expenses of mediation are shared equally by both parties.